catppuccin/youtubemusic/README.md

 ## Usage
 ### [Youtube Music Desktop App (th-ch)](https://github.com/th-ch/youtube-music)
 1. Choose your flavour, and save it locally, or get it from [Github Releases](https://github.com/catppuccin/youtubemusic/releases/latest)
+2. If you want to change the accent color, change the hex code on line 2 after downloading.
-2. Assuming you have the latest build with the theme selection menu, open the app, click `Options > Visual Tweaks > Theme > Import custom CSS file`, and choose the CSS file you want to apply.
+3. Assuming you have the latest build with the theme selection menu, open the app, click `Options > Visual Tweaks > Theme > Import custom CSS file`, and choose the CSS file you want to apply.

 ### [Youtube Music Desktop App (ytmdesktop)](https://github.com/ytmdesktop/ytmdesktop)